 If you are a College employee on one of the Dartmouth sponsored CIGNA health plans and attend the classes 2 times a week for 10 weeks you will also be eligible for up to $200 reimbursement through CIGNA.
 For more information on the reimbursement, please see here.

-Melissa Miner, Dartmouth's Director of Health Promotion and Wellness, makes time to frequent the tennis court and field hockey pitch.
+Melissa Miner, Dartmouth's Director of Health Promotion and Wellness, makes time to frequent the tennis court.
 After more than a decade with Blue Cross Blue Shield of Massachusetts, she joined Dartmouth in September of 2011 to help develop, plan, and implement the new Wellness Initiative.
 Her years of experience with a variety of proactive health programs for institutions ranging from academic to governmental to commercial helped prepare her for the challenges of shaping and promoting successful health programs for institutions and communities.
 Her degree in psychology from the University of Delaware and her graduate degree in Health Communication from Emerson College and Tufts University provided a solid foundation of knowledge, but Melissa keeps up to date with current research and trends in the swiftly progressing field of wellness and employee well-being programming.

-Last Updated: 2/18/13
+Last Updated: 8/27/13